Payment update 25 April 2022 - end of self-isolation payments

 We pay clothing grants between July until 31 March the following year.
 Most clothing grants are paid throughout July and August before the new school year begins.

-School Holiday payments / Scottish Child Bridging Payments
+School Holiday payments and Scottish Child Bridging Payments

 Pre-school/nursery aged children are not eligible for this payment.
 The Scottish Child Payment is available for children under the age of 6.
-Find out more about this payment on the Scottish Government website.
+Find out more about the Scottish child payment on the Scottish Government website.

 Other support with school clothing

 The Edinburgh Police Fund for Children helps families buy school footwear and jackets.
 Grants are normally up to £50 per child.

 Edinburgh School Uniform Bank provides new school uniforms for children in families in financial hardship.
 To get a referral for this contact your

 - support worker at school

 - family support worker